E-TCF ANF (For French Nationality) Authorised Exam Centre

 TCF for French nationality (ANF)

-Offered since January 2012, the TCF for French nationality (TCF ANF) was specially designed to comply with the new rules introduced by the French Ministry of the Interior (decree 2011-1265 of 11 October 2011) set at a B1 oral level (oral comprehension and expression examinations) which is the required level of French for applicants to the French nationality.
+Offered since January 2012, the TCF for French nationality (TCF ANF) was specially designed to comply with the new regulations introduced by the French Ministry of the Interior (decree 2011-1265 of 11 October 2011) setting the oral B1 level (oral comprehension and expression examinations) as the required level of French for applicants to the French nationality.

-As an exception, applicants who passed the TCF TP completed with an oral expression examination or the TCF for Quebec (with and oral expression and a comprehension examination) at a B1 level are exempt from taking the test by the French authorities.
+As an exception, applicants who passed the TCF TP completed with an oral expression examination or the TCF for Quebec (with and oral expression and a comprehension examination) at a B1 level are exempt from taking the test.

-DELF B1, B2 or DALF C1, C2 qualification certificates holders are also exempt from taking the test.
-You are also exempt from taking the TCF ANF if you already hold a valid general TCF certification completed with the optional speaking examination, subject to having obtained at least a B1 level in both oral examinations - listening and speaking.
+DELF B1, B2 or DALF C1, C2 certificate holders are also exempt from taking the test, as well as holders of the general TCF certification, provide they have passed the optional speaking examination and validated at least a B1 level in both oral comprehension and expression.

 What are the TCF ANF test conditions?